softwaresuave/Practical-Powershell/README.md

 This repository contains powerful tools for sysadmins.
 They are meant to make your job easier, automating cumbersome processes.

-Most of these scripts are arragned to run on remote machines in a computers.txt file, which is defined by the $Computers variable.
-Be sure to check this before executing.
+Most of these scripts are arragned to run on remote machines that have their computer name/ ip address included in a computers.txt file, which is defined by the $Computers variable.
+Be sure to check the path & computer names before executing.
+This .txt file cannot have trailing whitespace after the last hostname.

 Be sure to enable scripting on your machine using the cmd: <br/>